-The terms of the Class I directors are scheduled to expire on the date of the upcoming Annual Meeting.
-Based on the recommendation of the Nominating and Corporate Governance Committee of the Board of Directors, the Board of Directors' nominees for election by the stockholders are the three current Class I members: Ronald C. Renaud, Jr., Duane Nash, M.D. and Michael D. Clayman, M.D.
-If elected, each nominee will serve as a director until the Annual Meeting of stockholders in 2018 and until his successor is duly elected and qualified, or until his earlier death, resignation, or removal.
+The terms of the Class II directors are scheduled to expire on the date of the upcoming Annual Meeting.
+Based on the recommendation of the Nominating and Corporate Governance Committee of the Board of Directors, the Board of Directors' nominees for election by the stockholders are the two current Class II members: Maxine Gowen and Anupam Dalal.
+If elected, each nominee will serve as a director until the Annual Meeting of stockholders in 2019 and until his or her successor is duly elected and qualified, or until his earlier death, resignation, or removal.

-It is intended that the proxy in the form presented will be voted, unless otherwise indicated, for the election of the Class I director nominees to the Board of Directors.
+It is intended that the proxy in the form presented will be voted, unless otherwise indicated, for the election of the Class II director nominees to the Board of Directors.
 If any of the nominees should for any reason be unable or unwilling to serve at any time prior to the Annual Meeting, the proxies will be voted for the election of such substitute nominee as the Board of Directors may designate.

-Nominees for Class I Directors
+Nominees for Class II Directors

-The names of the nominees for Class I directors and certain information about each as of March 31, 2015 are set forth below.
+The names of the nominees for Class II directors and certain information about each as of March 31, 2016 are set forth below.

 Name Positions and Offices Held with Akebia Therapeutics, Inc. Director Since Age

-Ronald C. Renaud, Jr. Director 2014 46
+Maxine Gowen Director 2014 58

-Duane Nash, M.D.
-Director 2013 44
+Anupam Dalal Director 2008 44

-Michael D. Clayman, M.D.
-Director 2014 62

-The three nominees for director with the highest number of affirmative votes will be elected as directors.
-It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of the three nominees listed above as director nominees.
+The two nominees for director with the highest number of affirmative votes will be elected as directors.
+It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of the two nominees listed above as director nominees.
 The Company has no reason to believe that any nominee will be unable to serve.
 In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board of Directors, or the Board of Directors may reduce the number of directors to be elected at the Annual Meeting.
 Biographical information relating to each nominee for election as director and each continuing director is shown below.
 The Company believes that each director meets the minimum qualifications established by the Nominating and Corporate Governance Committee of our Board of Directors.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THESE NOMINEES FOR CLASS I DIRECTOR
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THESE NOMINEES FOR CLASS II DIRECTOR